mindspore-ai/docs/docs/federated/docs/source_en/image_classification_application.md

     - **`--task`**

         Specifies the type of the task to be started. `train` indicates that a training task is started. `inference` indicates that multiple data inference tasks are started. `getModel` indicates that the task for obtaining the cloud model is started.
 Other character strings indicate that the inference task of a single data record is started.
 The default value is `train`.
 The initial model file (.ms file) is not trained.
 Therefore, you are advised to start the training task first.
 After the training is complete, start the inference task.
-(Note that the values of worker_num in the two startups must be the same to ensure that the model file used by `inference` is the same as that used by `train`.)
+(Note that the values of client_num in the two startups must be the same to ensure that the model file used by `inference` is the same as that used by `train`.)

 2. **Prepare a model file for the client.**